Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 5: some current anomalies and excesses

 An apparent spectral line at an energy of 3.5 keV was discovered in XMM-Newton observations of galaxy clusters in 2014 \cite{Bulbul:2014sua,Boyarsky:2014jta}.
 The significance of the signal was (at the time) roughly $4\sigma$.
 A review of this potential signal and its possible interpretations has been given by Ref.~\cite{Abazajian:2017tcc}; here let us summarize some key points.

 A large number of follow-up observational studies have been performed; the signal has now also been detected tentatively in the Galactic Center \cite{Boyarsky:2014ska} and the cosmic X-ray background \cite{Cappelluti:2017ywp}.
 Observations of the Draco dwarf galaxy have yielded mixed results, with claims of both a faint signal and a strong exclusion \cite{Jeltema:2015mee,Ruchayskiy:2015onc}.
-However, studies of M31 with Chandra \cite{Horiuchi:2013noa}, stacked galaxies with Chandra and XMM-Newton \cite{Anderson:2014tza}, dwarf galaxies with XMM-Newton \cite{Malyshev:2014xqa}, blank-sky observations with XMM-Newton \cite{Dessert:2018qih, Foster:2021ngm}, and observations of the Milky Way DM halo with archival Chandra data \cite{Sicilian:2020glg} and with HaloSat \cite{Silich:2021sra}, have not found a signal and have instead set stringent limits.
+A recent survey of galaxy clusters using XMM-Newton data found excesses in some clusters but not in others, disfavoring interpretations where the signal traces the total DM content \cite{Bhargava:2020fxr}.
+Studies of M31 with Chandra \cite{Horiuchi:2013noa}, stacked galaxies with Chandra and XMM-Newton \cite{Anderson:2014tza}, dwarf galaxies with XMM-Newton \cite{Malyshev:2014xqa}, blank-sky observations with XMM-Newton \cite{Dessert:2018qih, Foster:2021ngm}, and observations of the Milky Way DM halo with archival Chandra data \cite{Sicilian:2020glg} and with HaloSat \cite{Silich:2021sra}, have not found a signal and have instead set stringent limits.
 However, some of these limits are hotly debated.
 (As one example, you can see how the analysis of Ref.~\cite{Dessert:2018qih} works yourself at \url{https://github.com/bsafdi/BlankSkyfor3p5}, and read the back-and-forth on the arXiv in Refs.~\cite{Boyarsky:2020hqb, Abazajian:2020unr, Dessert:2020hro}.)

 The simplest DM-related explanation is a decaying sterile neutrino with a mass around 7 keV.
 The sterile neutrino is a long-standing DM candidate, and if its mass is above a few keV, it can be sufficiently cold to evade constraints on warm DM (e.g. \cite{Abazajian:2017tcc} and references therein).
 However, the simple DM decay model is very predictive: the signal from any body should be proportional to the total amount of DM in that body.
 This hypothesis appears to be in some tension with the null results described above.
 There is also a (disputed) claim in the literature that the spatial morphologies of the signals observed from the Galactic Center and Perseus cluster are incompatible with decaying DM; see Refs.~\cite{Carlson:2014lla, Abazajian:2017tcc} for competing viewpoints.